 Meetings organised for or attended by members of the public, journalists and patient organisations must comply with Clause 19.

-Items for patients or for use by patients are covered in the supplementary information to Clause 18.2.
+Items for patients or for use by patients are covered in Clause 18.2. and its supplementary information.

 Clause 22.2 Financial Information